optimizely/fastly-compute-starter-kit/README.md

 ## How to use

 ### Prerequisites
-In order to use this starter kit, you should have:
+You will need to complete the following prerequisites to use this template:

-   - A Compute@Edge account and Fastly CLI installed.
+   - Have a Compute@Edge account and the Fastly CLI installed.
 For more information view the Compute@Edge getting started[documentation](https://developer.fastly.com/learning/compute/).
-   - An Optimizely account.
+   - Have an Optimizely account.
 If you do not have an account, you can [register for a free account](https://www.optimizely.com/products/intelligence/full-stack-experimentation/).

 ### Get started